 Welcome to Around the World, Here at Home.
 I’m Jennifer Davidson.
-Today, we’re exploring the most visited country in the world: more tourists flock to this But for its citizens, it’s a home with moderate climate, outstanding food and fine wine.
+Today, we’re exploring the most visited country in the world: more tourists flock to this country than any other.
+But for its citizens, it’s a home with moderate climate, outstanding food and fine wine.

-It has a president and a parliament, and it’s a permanent member of the United Nations Security Council Geographically, it’s the largest country in Western Europe, and its gentle plains rise up to the Pyranees in the south, and the Alps to the East.
+It has a president and a parliament, and it’s a permanent member of the United Nations Security Council.
+Geographically, it’s the largest country in Western Europe, and its gentle plains rise up to the Pyranees Mountains in the south, and the Alps to the East.
 It’s France.

 One person who grew up there is Elisabeth Cheminel-Roten, a foreign language teacher at Logan-Rogersville High School.
 She was raised in Vichy, a resort town.